 How Does ChatGPT Work?
 A Plain-English Explanation

-ChatGPT is one of the most widely used software tools in the world, but most people who use it daily have only a vague sense of what is actually happening when they type a prompt and receive a response.
+ChatGPT is one of the most widely used software tools in the world, but most people who use it daily have only a vague sense of what's actually happening when they type a prompt and receive a response.
 This guide explains how ChatGPT works in plain language, without requiring a background in computer science, and looks at what that means in practice for high school students, college students, researchers, writers, and business professionals.

 What Is ChatGPT?